 Eating right for your heart needn’t mean giving up all your favourite foods.
 With a few simple tweaks, takeout favourites like pizza, burgers and kebabs can be made a lot healthier, so you can enjoy a treat without guilt.

-- Tomato puree is packed with lycopene, a carotenoid that offers powerful antioxidant benefits and helps manage inflammation.
+- Tomato Puree - Packed with lycopene, tomato offers powerful antioxidant benefits and reduces inflammation.

-- Olives contain oleic acid, a special kind of monounsaturated fat which helps protect against heart disease by managing inflammation, increasing beneficial HDL cholesterol and lowering harmful LDL cholesterol levels.
+- Olives - The oleic acid in olives is a special monounsaturated fat which helps managing inflammation, it increases beneficial HDL cholesterol and lowers harmful LDL cholesterol levels.
 Olives are also loaded with antioxidant Vitamin E to help protect LDL cholesterol from oxidation.
-Both tomatoes and olives are key ingredients in the Mediterranean diet, which has been extensively studied for its

-- Capsicum offers a rich source of Vitamin C to help keep arteries healthy and prevent LDL cholesterol from harmful oxidation.
+- Red Pepper - A rich source of Vitamin C to help keep arteries healthy and prevent LDL cholesterol from oxidation.

-fibreto help lower LDL cholesterol levels, along with B Vitamins to help control harmful homocysteine levels.
-Mushies are also packed with Vitamin C to help fight free radical damage.
+- Mushrooms - High in soluble fiber, mushrooms help lower LDL cholesterol levels, along with B Vitamins, they help control harmful homocysteine levels.

-- Basil is super high in antioxidants to help keep blood vessels healthy and manage inflammation.
+- Basil - A rich source of antioxidants to help keep blood vessels healthy and manage inflammation.
 Basil also promotes healthy blood pressure and helps prevent platelet aggregation (clumping) which can cause blood clots.

-- Spinach is packed with potassium to help regulate blood pressure.
+- Spinach - Packed with potassium, spinach may help regulate blood pressure.